DimitriPapadopoulos/ceph/doc/releases/emperor.rst

   2012) and store radosgw data, the auto-upgrade from TMAP to OMAP objects has been disabled.
-Before upgrading, make sure that any buckets created on pre-argonaut releases have been modified (e.g., by PUTing and then DELETEing an object from each bucket).
+Before upgrading, make sure that any buckets created on pre-argonaut releases have been modified (e.g., by PUTting and then DELETEing an object from each bucket).
 Any cluster created with argonaut (v0.48) or a later release or not using radosgw never relied on the automatic conversion and is not affected by this change.